 Investigate potential key speech pattern components as candidates to use as a way to classify the measure of the information given in a particular conversation and define a key set, after running tests, that will lay the foundations of what the automated system will be looking for in natural conversations.

+Specify a range of speech event classes which may be suitable for evaluating as carrying information theoretic properties which will prove effective in classifying conversational behaviour.
+This will include different pause structure and other prosodic information.
+Perform a range of statistical tests on available conversations to determine a porposed speech event class to use within a symbolic signal processing architecture.

 Goal A: